Assistant Professor of Professional Practice & Chair of Environmental Policy and Sustainability Management Program

-Ana is an Assistant Professor of Professional Practice in the Environmental Policy and Sustainability Management program where she serves as the Chair of the program.
-She also serves as the Associate Director for the Tishman Environment & Design Center (TEDC) at The New School.
+Ana is Chair of the Environmental Policy and Sustainability Management graduate program and an Assistant Professor of Professional Practice at the Milano School of Policy, Management, and Environment.
+She also serves as the Interim Director of the Tishman Environment & Design Center (TEDC) at The New School.

 Ana currently serves as the Co-Chair of the Passaic River Superfund Community Advisory Group, a steering committee member of the Coalition for Healthy Ports and the national Moving Forward Network.
-She serves on the Board of Trustees for the Ironbound Community Corporation, the New Jersey Environmental Justice Alliance and GAIA.
+She serves on the Board of Trustees for the Victoria Foundation, Ironbound Community Corporation, the New Jersey Environmental Justice Alliance and the Global Alliance for Incinerator Alternatives (GAIA).

 Phd, Urban Planning and Public Policy,